 Research Experiences for Undergraduates

-The National Science Foundation (NSF) Research Experiences for Undergraduates (REU) program provides support for undergraduate students to conduct independent, supervised research with a faculty advisor.
+Since 1990, The Shannon Point Marine Center has received funding from the National Science Foundation for the Research Experiences for Undergraduates (REU) program to support undergraduate students to conduct supervised research with a faculty advisor.

 Each summer, eight selected students spent nine weeks at the Shannon Point Marine Center conducting original research with a faculty adviser.
 At the end of the session, students produced a written and an oral report based on the results of their research.
 Student research projects have included work on productivity and nutrient cycling in local watershed systems; ocean acidification; marine microbial ecology; marine chemical ecology; physiology of symbiosis; ecology and physiology of seaweeds; larval development, physiology, ecology; and environmental toxicology.

 Funding from the U.S. National Science Foundation provides participant financial support including: